Data Centers in Albania

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Albania are primarily located in and around Tirana.
-This proximity provides low-latency connectivity to the country's economic, financial, and governmental center, which is critical for local enterprises and public sector services.
+Proximity To Key Business Districts: Data centers in Albania are primarily located in or near the capital, Tirana.
+This provides low-latency access to the country's main financial, commercial, and government centers.

-Tax Advantage For Data Centers: Albania currently provides no specific tax incentives for data center development or operation.
-The country applies a standard corporate tax framework, offering a predictable financial environment for foreign investment.
+Tax Advantage For Data Centers: Albania does not offer specific tax incentives for data center investment or operation.
+The standard corporate tax structure provides a predictable financial environment for businesses looking to operate in the country.

 Natural Disaster Risk

-- Coastal Flood: A material risk for infrastructure located near the Adriatic coastline.
+- Coastal Flood: A notable risk for facilities located near the Adriatic coastline.

-- River Flood: Poses a risk to inland locations situated near major river basins.
+- River Flood: Poses a risk in certain inland areas and river valleys.